Refreshing the Mailbox Garden

 - Put brick edging on street side.

 While I can’t wait for the butterfly bush to grow and fully bloom, I do recognize that it’s a bit close to the black eyed susans (rudbeckia hirta) which is not what I wanted.
 That said, there will likely be another small revamp in 2022 to make the space a little larger to accommodate that bush.
-I can never have too many butterfly bushes in my yard; right now I’ve got four planted (one of which was given to me by a good friend).
+I can never have too many butterfly bushes in my yard!
+Right now I’ve got four planted (one of which was given to me by a good friend).

 Top Flowers and Plants for Around the Mailbox

-- Daylilies
+- Daylilies (Hemerocallis)

-- Coneflower
+- Coneflower (Echinacea purpurea)

-- Lavender
+- Lavender (Lavandula)

-- Columbine
+- Columbine (Aquilegia vulgaris)

 Shown above is my beautiful yellow asiatic lily (lilium asiatica) which was given to me and it has always sat right in front of the mailbox.
 It’s a vibrant color that really catches your eye and pairs perfectly with the black mailbox.

 Here’s a funny story -I think.
 We actually have two mailboxes, one for spring/summer, one for fall/winter.
 Our house sits right at the curve of the road and is at the bottom of a small hill.
-Every year we change out our more expensive mailbox for a cheaper one because every winter someone inevitably feels driving 90mph (a little dramatic but you get the point) down our wintery road is the smartest thing to do….and our mailbox has paid the price.
+Every year we change out our more expensive mailbox for a cheaper one because every winter someone inevitably feels driving 90mph (a little dramatic but you get the point) down our wintery road is the smartest thing to do….and our mailbox has paid the price!

-Although I’m not 100% sure, I believe this is our purple heather.
+Although I’m not 100% sure, I believe this is our purple heather (Calluna vulgaris).
 We have a bunch in our butterfly garden and I’ve noticed smaller bundles of this flower coming up in other places in our gardens.
 I do believe though that I borrowed a piece of this from the larger one and purposely planted it at the mailbox.
 Two colors you will find a lot of in my garden are purple and pink.

+I also grabbed some pink creeping phlox (also known as moss phlox).
 It is the plan to get all the pink creeping phlox ground cover to spread along the front of the mailbox (where the square bricks are).
 The nice thing about creeping phlox is that it’s a great ground cover and looks beautiful spilling over rock gardens and rock walls.

 2022 Mailbox Garden Plans